 on dance (academic)

-2017 Conference paper: "'On the edge of my seat': ‘Black’ dance and the transnational education of Anita Ardell", Conference Paper, Modernism Today, MSA Conference, Amsterdam, August.
+2017 Conference paper: "'On the edge of my seat': ‘Black’ dance and the transnational education of Anita Ardell", Modernism Today, MSA Conference, Amsterdam, August.

-2017 Conference paper: "Sonia Revid: her thoughts on dance and art", Conference paper, Leap into the Modern: dance Culture in Australia from the 1930s, National Gallery of Australia, August.
+2017 Conference paper: "Sonia Revid: her thoughts on dance and art", for Leap into the Modern: dance Culture in Australia from the 1930s, National Gallery of Australia, August.

 2015 “Dancing Modernists in Oceania”.
 In Stephen Ross & Allana Lindgren (Eds.), The Modernist World, London: Routledge, pp. 225-264